AlfredoQT/TurretGame/README.md

-# Missile Command
+# Turret Game

-Simplified version of Atari's Missile Command, written in C++ following a component based architecture.
+A very simplified version of Let Them Come